zyedidia/micro/runtime/help/help.md

 	default value: `on`

+* `stackundo`: reset undothreshold timer to zero if an action is taken before the timer runs out

+	default value: `off`

 * `scrollmargin`: amount of lines you would like to see above and below the cursor

 	default value: `3`